amberry/cp-docker-images/docs/tutorials/connect-avro-jdbc.rst

 For this tutorial, we'll run Docker using the Docker client.
 If you are interested in information on using Docker Compose to run the images, :ref:`skip to the bottom of this guide <clustered_quickstart_compose>`.

 To get started, you'll need to first `install Docker and get it running <https://docs.docker.com/engine/installation/>`_.
-The Confluent Platform Docker Images require Docker version 1.11 or greater.
-If you're running on Windows or Mac OS X, you'll need to use `Docker Machine <https://docs.docker.com/machine/install-machine/>`_ to start the Docker host.
+The |cp| Docker Images require Docker version 1.11 or greater.
+If you're running on Windows or macOS, you'll need to use `Docker Machine <https://docs.docker.com/machine/install-machine/>`_ to start the Docker host.
 Docker runs natively on Linux, so the Docker host will be your local machine if you go that route.
 If you are running on Mac or Windows, be sure to allocate at least 4 GB of ram to the Docker Machine.

 Starting Up Confluent Platform and Kafka Connect
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Now that we have all of the Docker dependencies installed, we can create a Docker machine and begin starting up Confluent Platform.
+Now that we have all of the Docker dependencies installed, we can create a Docker machine and begin starting up |cp|.

   .. note::